-- Briefly describe how the school or program identifies competencies attained in applied practice experiences for each DrPH student, including a description of any relevant policies. (self-study document) - 2) Explain, with references to specific deliverables or other requirements, the manner through which the school or program ensures that the applied practice experience requires students to demonstrate leadership competencies. (self-study document) - 3) Provide documentation, including syllabi and handbooks, of the official requirements through which students complete the applied practice experience. (electronic resource file) - 4) Provide samples of practice-related materials for individual students from each concentration or generalist degree.
-The school or program must provide samples of complete sets of materials (i.e., Template D6-1 and the work products/documents that demonstrate at least five competencies) from at least five students in the last three years for each concentration or generalist degree.
-If the school or program has not produced five students for which complete samples are available, note this and provide all available samples. (electronic resource file)
+- 1) Briefly describe how the school or program identifies competencies attained in applied practice experiences for each DrPH student, including a description of any relevant policies. (self-study - Explain, with references to specific deliverables or other requirements, the manner through which the school or program ensures that the applied practice experience requires students to demonstrate leadership competencies. (self-study document) - 3) Provide documentation, including syllabi and handbooks, of the official requirements through which students complete the applied practice experience. (electronic resource file) - Provide samples of practice-related materials for individual students from each concentration or generalist degree.
+The school or program must provide samples of complete sets of materials from at least five students in the last three years for each concentration or generalist degree.
+If the school or program has not produced five students for which complete samples are available, note this and provide all available samples.
+Each student sample should include the following: - Template D6-1 - Work product(s) for the practice partner - A form or cover sheet that indicates where the experience occurred, i.e., organization or agency, practice partner or supervisor, etc.